Millovate is activating a 65ha greenfield site to deliver a landmark destination it says will redefine the Moreton Bay region—The Mill at Moreton Bay.

 Closing on September 17 at 2pm, Expression of Interest (EOI) documentation is available here.

-In future Millovate will offer opportunities to investors, businesses and entrepreneurs in health care, education, tourism, entertainment and sport, smart-city infrastructure, arts and culture, commerce, retail, and medium to high density accommodation, to deliver the The Mill at Moreton Bay.
+In future Millovate will offer opportunities to investors, businesses and entrepreneurs in health care, education, tourism, entertainment and sport, smart-city infrastructure, arts and culture, commerce, retail, and medium to high density accommodation, to deliver The Mill at Moreton Bay.
 To subscribe to news updates, go here.

 The Urban Developer is proud to partner with Millovate to deliver this article to you.
 In doing so, we can continue to publish our daily news, information, insights and opinion to you, our valued readers.